 Come up with some fun games for little campers too!
-Develop an I Spy game or scavenger hunt that will get kids searching among the ghouls and ghosts around your campsite!
+Develop an I Spy game or a scavenger hunt that will get kids searching among the ghouls and ghosts around your campsite!
 Make a DIY glow-in-the-dark ring toss game with a dowel and glow sticks for nighttime fun!
 Decorate some old cans and let the kids go Halloween bowling using a small pumpkin or gourd!

 Halloween in an RV presents a lot of opportunity for yummy treats!
 If the campground you are staying in has trick-or-treating, it’s the perfect opportunity to bake up some yummy treats instead of handing out candy!
 That can be a daunting task, but you could always make some special treats for parents to enjoy!
 Adult beverages are always a fun way to keep parents going too!
 If you’re camping with a big group of people, throw a Halloween potluck so that everyone can try out delicious fall recipes and share them with the crew!
 Give these Autumn Roasted Pumpkin Seeds or Brie and Cranberry Pie Iron Pastries a try to tempt everyone’s tastebuds.